chuanlijiang-8451/InFlight_optimization/README.md

 # InFlight_optimization

+InFlight Optimization aims to build towards a long-term vision of real-time InFlight Ads bidding optimization.
+This optimization provides personalized bid estimation utilizing Kroger's first-party data together with Trade Desk real-time features, as well as the InFlight Optimization strategies that responde to the Trade Desk real-time bidding landscapes.

+Weekly IFO phase: aims to optimize attributable spends by targetting hourseholds at the start of a campaign

+Real-time IFO phase: aims to optimizing lift, households are targeted real-time, household level biding prices are calculated real-time.

-This repository contains the three notebooks that will be incorporated to the InFlight Optimization pipeline repository: https://github.com/8451LLC/inflight_offsite_media_optimization.git.
+This repository contains the three notebooks that will be incorporated to the IFO pipeline repository: https://github.com/8451LLC/inflight_offsite_media_optimization.git.

 Three notebooks are included in this repository include feature extractions, training, and inference.